 Smoothies are a great source of quick nutrition for those mornings when you lack the motivation to make a sit-down breakfast, or when you find yourself running out the door to get a gym session in before heading to a busy day at the office.

-But with so many smoothie options out there, both store bought and self-made, it is easy to struggle when deciding exactly what you need in your smoothie to boost your energy and get you ready for your workout.
+But with so many smoothie options out there, both store bought and self-made, it is easy to struggle when deciding exactly what to put in your smoothie for energy and get you ready for your workout.

 Not to mention, the ingredients you add to your smoothie could vary based on plans for the day, or intensity of your workout.

-Jessica Cording, Registered Dietitian revealed her favorite smoothie recipes and tips to help you figure out exactly what smoothie you should be drinking.
+Jessica Cording, Registered Dietitian revealed her favorite recipes for pre workout smoothies and tips to help you figure out exactly what smoothie you should be drinking.

 “As a dietitian, I think smoothies are a great way to sneak in some vegetables… It’s a good way for people who are not so into cooking their vegetables or they don’t have time, and it’s a great way to get them in there but in a context with something sweet,” Cording says.